Developer Guide

 workspaces and would like to create our own workspace for each feature.
 Aside from that the

-provides common functionality that many commands need hence reducing repetition of code.
+Command provides common functionality that many commands need hence reducing repetition of code.

 4.4 Conflict Manager Implementation